ozgurkt/VeeamDemoTests/README.md

 # VeeamDemoTests
-Created wih Cucumber Framework.Consists of 5 user stories;
+Created wih Cucumber Framework.Consists of 5 user stories; @regression

 @US_1001 : As a user I want to navigate to all main and sub-menu items. @smoke